olivercalder/cs332-s20-osv-olivercalder/labs/lab3design.md

 - What if the parent waits after the child exits?
   - Answer: The parent will find the PID in its `ctlist`, call `sleeplock_acquire`, and immediately acquire the sleeplock, indicating that the child process has finished.
 It may then carry out the usual `wait` cleanup and exit status behavior.
 - What if the parent exits without waiting for the child?
   - Answer: The parent changes the child's proc struct `parent_live` value to `0`, thus indicating that the child should not attempt to set an exit status for its parent when it eventually returns, and that the child is in charge of freeing its own sleeplock in addition to all the other data associated with the child.
 The parent frees all of its own data, and the residual data (essentially just the sleeplock) for all other terminated child processes, leaving only the child thread pointer and sleeplock pointers un-freed.
-The child is orphaned, and when it exits, itdoes not report its exit status to any other process, and instead frees all its data and exits.
+The child is orphaned, and when it exits, it does not report its exit status to any other process, and instead frees all its data and exits.
 - What if the parent calls exit, calls `sleeplock_try_acquire`, sees that the child is still running, then proceeds to free the `ctlist`, but before doing so, the child exits and tries to write things to the partially deceased parent or free the spinlock before the ?
-  - Answer: Depending on the scheduler, null pointer exceptions might occur.
-To be safe, I've added a spinlock to the `ctlist` struct which both the parent and child try to grab when exiting, so only one can exit at a time, and both must hold the spinlock while checking/changing the `parent_live` value or writing exit status to a parent.
-Like the sleeplock, the spinlock is freed by whichever process exits last.
+  - Answer: In order to check the status of or write data to parent or child processes, a thread must hold the global `exit_lock`.
+Thus, a child thread cannot exit and write data to its parent if its parent is in the process of exiting.

 ### Unanswered questions